 I get asked some great questions all the time and I thought I would compile them every so often and answer them.
-The website allows me a forum to respond in more detail then I am able on Twitter.
-Here’s some questions recently…
+The website allows me a forum to respond in more detail than I am able on Twitter.
+Here are some recent questions…

 Q: Can you, will you, break down and separate “Known” bettors even further?

 A: Can I, yes.
 Will I, probably not for the stuff I post to Twitter.
 The reason is two fold.
 First it takes time to run the scan on the client and break down their performance.
 Not a lot of time but it adds time to things.
 Second, I know if I do it once I will set a precedent that any time I post “known” bettor information I will receive an onslaught of responses asking for the in-depth information.
 Of course I can ignore them but it just sets a bad precedent.
 If you would like this information, I do sometimes provide it when I release a Robin Hood selection based on information and not my algorithms.
 It’s a way to make special the “known” bettor information I offer as a thank you for taking part in the Robin Hood selection.
 Otherwise I probably won’t be doing it on a regular basis on Twitter.

 Q: Why don’t you do a daily service?